 The measure was calculated using STS data for patients undergoing isolated CABG in two consecutive time periods January-December 2018 and January-December 2019.
-For each participant, the summary statistic provided is the proportion of eligible patients who receive beta blockers at discharge.
+For each participant, the summary statistic provided is the proportion of eligible patients with IMA use in CABG.
 An exact 95% exact binomial confidence interval was calculated for each participant's observed proportion.
 A higher proportion indicates better performance.
 The percentiles were calculated after ordering the participants' measures from the smallest to the largest.
 The 10th percentile value, for example, is the value that is larger than 10% of all participants.